 Sooooo… I joined the sexual addiction group.
 Over time, I received two major revelations:

 I loved our time in Wichita.
 It remains my all-time favorite city to live in for reasons way too numerous to recount here.
-If the Lord ever gave us permission to return, I’d gladly move back there in a New York minute!
+If the Lord ever gave me permission to return, I’d gladly move back there in a New York minute!

 In retrospect, it felt like I was basking in God’s favor as my life moved onto a far firmer footing.